Canon G7 X Mark II vs Fujifilm X100T

 The G7X Mark II is equipped with a zoom lens, while the X100T comes with a built-in prime.
 The G7X Mark II has a 24-100mm f/1.8-2.8 optic and the X100T offers a 35mm f/2.0 (focal lengths in full frame equivalent terms).
 Hence, the Canon provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the Fujifilm.
 The G7X Mark II offers the faster maximum aperture.

 Concerning the storage of imaging data, both the G7X Mark II and the X100T write their files to SDXC cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G7 X Mark II and Fujifilm X100T and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.